ebridges/elektrum/INSTALL.md

 1. Change directory to the root level of the project (where this file is located).

-1. Create a VM that mimics the lambda execution environment:

-        $ ./elektrum-deploy build ${env}

-1. Deploy the application from the VM to AWS:
+1. Deploy the application:

-        $ ./elektrum-deploy deploy ${env}
+        $ ./elektrum-deploy ${env}

-    * Subsequent updates to the application should use `update` instead of `deploy`
+    - Builds a VM that mimics the lambda env, and deploys the application to that.
+    - Configures API gateway to point to the application's lambda.
+    - Links the application's domain name with this gateway.
+    - Publishes static assets to S3.

 1. [Optional] Generate necessary migrations:

         $ ./elektrum-deploy migrate ${env}

-1. Bundle up static assets and publish them to S3:

-        $ ./elektrum-deploy collectstatic ${env}

 1. Visit the site at `https://${APPLICATION_DOMAIN_NAME}`